alicolville/Weight-Tracker/readme.txt

 * Improvement: Upgrading charting library (chart.js) and underlying code to 3.2.0.
 * Improvement: Added support for curved (bezier) lines for custom fields when plotted on charts.
 * Bug fix: Fixed "wlt-awards-deleting" hook from incorrectly firing.
+* Bug fix: Fixed issue with "Delete Data" button not working in admin.
 * Change: Removed redundant setting "Should y Axes start at 0?" as chart.js 3 treats y axes differently.
 * Change: Removed redundant setting "Display points on chart?" this is now controlled by "Point thickness".